 But it’s our duty to selflessly love others that way.
 Jesus showed us how and then equips us to do it.
 Open up your hearts.
 Breathe in the Holy Spirit and then breathe It out again, into the lives of everyone around you, and we can renew the face of the earth.
 The duty of sacrifice is then a duty to share the truth with those we love.
 It isn’t always easy, but it must be done so that the object(s) of our love can be in the light and in cooperation with Grace, with God, here and then also in the life, the Kingdom, to come.

 Because there aren’t seven kingdoms, despite their role as a motif in Game of Thrones.
 There’s only one.
 And it’s among us now because we have Christ with us.
-And it’s at the end of the age and lasts forever, it’s a place where every tear will be wiped away and life everlasting.
+And it’s at the end of the age and lasts forever; it’s a place where every tear will be wiped away and life is everlasting.